-Other matters to discuss Our audit approach Southwest Community Centre Joint Venture During fiscal 2016, the City of London entered into a joint venture with the YMCA of Western Ontario and London Public Library to design, construct, and operate a multi-use community facility for approximately \$54 million.
-Management is in the process of finalizing the accounting approach for this transaction.
-KPMG has discussed this agreement with management and will obtain their documentation of the accounting treatment of the transaction and review it to ensure appropriate.
-Processes and controls During fiscal 2016, a control deficiency was identified by management and corrective action was taken.
-This was communicated to the Audit Committee by management and we have also been made aware of the issue and corrective action taken.
+Other areas of focus Our audit approach PS2200 Related Party Transactions PSAB issued Section PS2200 Related Party Transactions which defines related parties and provides disclosure requirements.
+A related party is defined as a party that has the ability to exercise control or shared control over the entity.
+This definition also includes key management personnel and close family members.
+This standard is effective for fiscal periods beginning on or after April 1, 2017.
+Although there is no impact on the current-year audit, Management will be implementing a process to ensure that all related party relationships have been identified, including those with key management, members of Council or Boards of the City and its Boards and Commissions.
 Ontario Works In November 2014, the Province of Ontario moved to a new IT system for Ontario Works ("OW").
-S then, the City had not been able to obtain reliable financial reporting from the Province in order to determine the classification of OW expenditures.
+During the initial stages of the transition, the City was not able to obtain reliable financial reporting from the Province in order to determine the classification of OW expenditures.
 As of April 1, 2016 and going forward, the City has been able to obtain the necessary information from the Province; however, reconciliations for the period from November 2014 to March 2016 are still outstanding.
-As such, the City of London has set up an accrual for this period, which will include an additional three months from the amount accrued in the prior year.
-It is expected that the Province will continue to move backwards to reconcile this remaining period.
+As such, the City of London has set up an accrual for this period.
+It is expected that the Province will work toward reconciling this remaining period.
 Management developed a method to estimate classification and KPMG audited this process and reviewed significant estimates in the prior year.
-KPMG will audit the additional accrual amount for the three month period as part of the year end audit.
-Debt issuances Debentures totalling \$30 million were issued in March and April 2016.
+KPMG will audit the accrual amount as at December 31, 2017.
+Debt Issuances Debentures totalling \$41 million were issued in March 2017.
 KPMG will review the accounting for this transaction in detail during the audit.
-Board & Commissions The Housing Development Corporation is a new entity that was incorporated in fiscal 2015 and will be reported on for the first time in the current fiscal year.
+Boards & Commissions The Hyde Park BIA is a new entity that was incorporated in fiscal 2017.
+In consideration of the limited activity in 2017, Management has decided that an audit will not be performed in the current year.
+A 15 month audited financial statement will be prepared for the period ended December 31, 2018.
+The Hyde Park BIA is not considered significant to the consolidated financial statements of the City of London.